jshafto/app_academy_notes/w4_learning_objectives.md

   - _JSON is just a string.
 It's just text_
   - JSON always uses double quotes for strings
     - If your quotation mark delimited string has a quotation mark in it, put a backslash before the interior quotation mark
-    - any new line characters will be replaced with `\n`
+    - doesn't support multi-line strings—any new line characters will be replaced with `\n`
 - Use `JSON.parse` to deserialize JSON-formatted strings
   - `JSON.parse(string);`
 - Use `JSON.stringify` to serialize JavaScript objects